RootBugs/kwen-webview/docs/ARCHITECTURE.md

 Data flows unidirectionally through the application:

-1. User interaction triggers an action  <!-- note: performance -->
+1. User interaction triggers an action  <!-- note: performance -->  <!-- note: refactor -->

 2. Action is dispatched to the handler
 3. Handler processes and updates state